Search samples

 (QueryParams.DOCUMENT | QueryParams.FOLDER)

-Restricts the search to a node types.
+Restricts the search to node types.

 author